smaspe/smaspe.github.io/_posts/2013-06-06-volley-part2.markdown

 tags: android demo
 description: More advanced use of Volley
 ---
-# Introduction

-Following the previous post, this is a slightly more complete demo of Volley.
+Following the previous post, a slightly more complete demo of Volley.
 Past the trivial make-a-JSON-request use case, this post will show what happens when you want to add headers, authentication, body... and use custom requests.

 Having read the [previous post]({% post_url 2013-06-03-volley-part1 %}) is a plus, unless you already know about Volley.